-239 baseline samples of 302 were sequenced using both high throughput sequencing and conventional population based Sanger genotyping technology.
-128 of them had no previous PMTCT therapy exposure and 111 had previous PMTCT exposure.
-Out of 128 no-PMTCT patients, 15 exhibited VF and 113 exhibited VS in first line antiretroviral therapy.
+239 of 302 baseline samples were sequenced using both Junior and conventional population based Sanger genotyping technology.
+128 of them had no previous PMTCT therapy exposure and 111 had previous PMTCT therapy exposure.
+Out of 128 no-PMTCT patients, 15 exhibited VF and 113 exhibited VS in first-line antiretroviral therapy.
 Similarly, out of 111 previously PMTCT exposed patients, 10 exhibited VF and 101 exhibited VS (Figure 5.5).

-VS
+Junior showed constant number of individuals with predicted resistance from 20% down to 10% prevalence cutoff and then increased from 10% to 1% prevalence cutoff.
+The highest number of individuals (11 individuals) with predicted resistance was observed in PMTCT VS group.

 The predicted resistance call for each individual sequenced using the UDPS at various prevalence thresholds (20%, 15%, 10%, 5% and 1%) was compiled and compared with the genotypic resistance call from the consensus sequences generated by population based Sanger genotyping method (Figure 5.5).